the-mraut/payroll-manegment-system-using-python/README.md

 🔹 1.
 Install XAMPP
 Download XAMPP from: https://www.apachefriends.org/download.html Install it on your system (choose default settings).
-Open XAMPP Control Panel and start MySQL service.
+Open XAMPP Control Panel and start any more than two  service not work in one seriver and only compalsary MySQL.
 Click Admin to open phpMyAdmin in your browser.

 🔹 2.
 Create Database & Table with phpMyAdmin